questaware/microemacs/src/emacs.md

 search-reverse           M-S
-select-buffer                 Show the buffer in the current window set                      ^XA  Set a variable set-encryption-key       M-E set-fill-column          ^XF  For use in word processing set-mark                 M-
+select-buffer                 Show the buffer in the current window set                      ^XA  Set a variable set-encryption-key       M-E	Per buffer;
+                              For all encryption keys pressing and releasing the control key at a specific point affects the key.
+                              Assists in keeping the key secret.
+(Windows only) set-fill-column          ^XF  For use in word processing set-mark                 M-
                          M-.
 shell-command            ^X!
 Execute an OS command in a new task
-                               In Windows if the command has suffix .exe and can be found on the path do not use cmd.exe otherwise use cmd.exe
                          A-6
 shrink-window            ^X^Z
 source                   M-^S execute-file